 Summary: What Are Antiheroes?

-Define antihero in literature: An antihero is a protagonist that displays qualities that do not align with the traditional hero such as laziness or greed.
+Define antihero in literature: An antihero is a protagonist that displays qualities that do not align with the traditional hero.
+The qualities can include laziness, greed, selfishness, i.
 These characters more accurately depict true human nature because of the flaws given to them.

 In the popular television series Dexter, the protagonist, Dexter Morgan is an example of an antihero.